 Types of Pavement Treatments

 The work will consist of various types of pavement treatments.
 The chosen treatment is determined based on the roadway’s existing structure.
-The treatment types are:

-- Mill-Patch-Overlay - Typically, we will grind down the existing roadway, sometimes just edges, and other times the whole width of the road.
+- Mill & Overlay - grinding down the existing roadway, sometimes just edges, and other times the whole width of the road.
 Removes old asphalt (either mill or full removal), place structural subgrade material (if applicable), conduct full-depth patching of damaged asphalt, place the full-width overlay of asphalt.